 Immunotherapy, or allergy shots, are a way to desensitize a person to the substances that trigger his or her symptoms in the first place.
 Another huge benefit?
-In allergic kids, immunotherapy can prevent the progression from hay fever to asthma, according to the American Academy of Allergy, Asthma & Immunology.
+In kids with seasonal allergies, immunotherapy can prevent the progression from hay fever to asthma, according to the American Academy of Allergy, Asthma & Immunology.

 Here’s how it works: Injections that contain increasing amounts of allergen(s) are given once or twice a week for about three to six months until you reach a monthly maintenance dose.
 Then, your child gets shots, usually every two to four weeks, for three to five years.
 Local itchiness and swelling at the injection site are common, but temporary.
 Kids generally get symptom relief after about six to 12 months of immunotherapy.